-My role at Punch is designing, creating, and nurturing the creative ecosystem that companies rely on to engage and delight their customers through product, design, and brand.
-I manage designers and engineers to meet client deadlines and exceed their expectations.
+My role at Punch was designing, creating, and nurturing the creative ecosystem that companies rely on to engage and delight their customers through product, design, and brand.
+I managed designers and engineers to launch successful products and services for over 50 clients.

 I worked with a remarkable team creating a design vocabulary that established Twice as the destination for secondhand fashion online.
 Under my direction, we in-housed everything creative: photography, UI, product, web, mobile, iOS, Android, and print.

 - Led and designed new interface patterns on ecommerce to help grow sales by up to 15%.